 HOW TO APPLY

-2019 applicants should send an email to dorothy(at)mainecrafts(dot)org by midnight, September 7, 2018 with the subject line NEM Booth Program Application.
+Applicants for the 2020 program should send an email to dorothy(at)mainecrafts(dot)org by midnight, September 6, 2019 with the subject line NEM Booth Program Application.

 Answer the following three questions in the body of the email: